Afghan Social Marketing Organization Campaign Effectiveness Surveys

 - Perceptions of family planning and maternal and child health product availability, accessibility, and social norms (i.e. perceived availability of product, perceived ability/comfort to buy, social acceptability of using product)

-Data collectors visited households to conduct face-to-face surveys to gather the data needed to gauge campaign effectiveness.
-The first survey was deployed after the first marketing campaign and about midway through the second campaign.
+For the first survey, data collectors visited households to conduct face-to-face surveys to gather the data needed to gauge campaign effectiveness.
+This survey was deployed in the later months of the campaign.
 The target group for the first survey is married women aged 18-39 and their male spouses.

-Status: First round survey complete; planning for second round survey ongoing
+Status: First round survey complete; second round survey ongoing